Modern Lore

-Modern Lore is the fifth studio album by American jazz guitarist Julian Lage, which was released in February 2018 by Mack Avenue Records.
+Modern Lore is the fifth studio album by American jazz guitarist Julian Lage, which was released on February 2, 2018, by Mack Avenue Records.

 Reception

 Response to the record was positive, with Metacritic assigning the album an aggregate score of 81 out of 100 based on 4 critical reviews, indicating "universal acclaim".

-The AllMusic review by Thom Jurek stated: "It's simply instrumental, Americana-tinged rock with a smattering of jazz improvisation and other exotic touches woven in ...
+The AllMusic review by Thom Jurek stated, "It's simply instrumental, Americana-tinged rock with a smattering of jazz improvisation and other exotic touches woven in ...
 This is Lage and his trio playing for themselves and obviously enjoying it; they create an easy intimacy and offer a warm welcome for listeners.
-The music here is not only solid, but attractive and clever to boot".
+The music here is not only solid, but attractive and clever to boot."

-On All About Jazz, Gareth Thompson's review enthused: "Modern Lore seeks out the very foundations of rock music and digs deep ...
+On All About Jazz, Gareth Thompson's review enthused, "Modern Lore seeks out the very foundations of rock music and digs deep ...
 Tagging this collection as some kind of 'jazz-rock' outing would be simplistic and gruff.
 For sure it moves Lage into new arenas, but when did he ever remain static?
-Modern Lore is a perfect paean to the electric guitar and all its sensual traditions".
-On the same site Doug Collette said: "Modern Lore constitutes a measure of guitarist Julian Lage's grasp of the pragmatic values of a working musician ...
+Modern Lore is a perfect paean to the electric guitar and all its sensual traditions."
+On the same site, Doug Collette said, "Modern Lore constitutes a measure of guitarist Julian Lage's grasp of the pragmatic values of a working musician ...
 The uniformity within this record is comparable to the last in terms of both conception and execution.
 Yet Modern Lore isn't merely more of the same as the last record ...
 Although he's never merely workmanlike in his playing or writing (he composed all the material on the album), Julian Lage is too understated a musician/composer to literally grab attention.
-Rather, he entices a listener with the warm incisive fingerwork ... this music, as with the entire body of work by the guitarist to whom it's credited, holds the potential for consistently rewarding listening over an unusually extended period of time".
+Rather, he entices a listener with the warm incisive fingerwork ... this music, as with the entire body of work by the guitarist to whom it's credited, holds the potential for consistently rewarding listening over an unusually extended period of time."